-- Budget instructions and formats are issued in June with submissions due from each Office in August.
-A request for program Offices to submit planning requirements for the next five years, with the primary emphasis on the next budget year. - A workshop is held with the Board in September, and their guidance is incorporated into the proposed Budget. - A draft copy of the proposed Budget is submitted to the Board at the October Finance Committee meeting. - Preliminary Airline Rates and Charges are sent to the Airlines in November.
+- Budget instructions and formats are issued in June with submissions due from each Office in August. - A workshop is held with the Board in September, and their guidance is incorporated into the proposed Budget. - A draft copy of the proposed Budget is submitted to the Board at the October Finance Committee meeting. - Preliminary Airline Rates and Charges are sent to the Airlines in November.